PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/basic_ideas_and_definitons.md

   - Hyperbolic tangent of x
 ```
 ````
+There are more useful functions and constants in the `<numbers>` component - requires C++20.
 ## Variables

-A computer programme that can only perform arithmetic on the values written into the original programme code would not be very useful.
+A computer programme that can only perform arithmetic on {term}`literal` values written into the original programme code would not be very useful.

-Instead programmes must be able ask for the numberic values that are to be used in the calculations.
+Instead programmes must be able ask for the numeric values that are to be used in the calculations.

 This requires the computer to store the number, and to be able to identify and manipulate it later.

-Computers use variables for this purpose.
-In simplest terms, like in maths, the variable is a name (single character or string of characters) that represent an unspecified value that can be used in some way.
+Computers use {term}`variables` for this purpose.

+At its simplest: like in maths, the {term}`variable` is a {term}`name` that represents a value that will be stored by the computer.

 To get started we will look at creating two types of variable.

-To create a variable named 'a' that holds the integer value of 5, we can used the statement : `int a = 5;`
+To create a variable named `a` that holds the integer value of '5', we can used the statement : `int a = 5;`

-After this statement in the programme, the variable `a` may be used anywhere that we want to use it's value of `5`
+After this statement in the programme, the variable `a` may be used anywhere (see {term}`scope`) that we want to use it's value of `5`.

 `````{code_example-start}
 :label: Exampleb2
 :class: dropdown
 `````
-Type in the following code and try the Exercise.
+Type in the following code and try the exercise.

 ````{code-block} cpp
 :linenos: